realA10001986/VSR/install/README.md

 *Important: After a firmware update, the "wait" symbol might be shown a while longer while booting.
 Do NOT unplug the device during this time.*

-## Audio data installation
+## Sound-pack installation

 The firmware comes with some audio data ("sound-pack") which needs to be installed separately.
-The audio data is not updated as often as the firmware itself.
-If you have previously installed the latest version of the sound-pack, you normally don't have to re-install the audio data when you update the firmware.
-Only if the VSR displays "AUD" briefly during boot, an update of the audio data is needed.
+The sound-pack is not updated as often as the firmware itself.
+If you have previously installed the latest version of the sound-pack, you normally don't have to re-install it when you update the firmware.
+Only if the VSR displays "AUD" briefly during boot, an update of the sound-pack is needed.

 The first step is to download "install/sound-pack-xxxxxxxx.zip" and extract it.
 It contains one file named "VSRA.bin".